dongyx/hardv/README.md

 - HardV is a Unix filter in the default mode;
 that makes it easy to be called by other programs.
+Eg. You could pipe HardV to a voice synthesizer to make an audio quiz.

 **Table of Contents**